NYSEG AND RG&E REMIND CUSTOMERS TO STAY SAFE, USE ENERGY WISELY DURING EXTREME WEATHER

 - Emergency generators can be dangerous.
-If you use one, carefully follow the manufacturer’s instructions.
+Carefully follow the manufacturer’s instructions.
 Never run an emergency generator indoors or even in a garage; operate generators only outdoors in well-ventilated areas.

-- Never use a natural gas or propane range to heat your home.
+- Never use a natural gas or propane range for heat.

 - Never use a grill, hibachi, lantern or portable camping stove indoors.

-- Make sure your electric stove tops and/or ovens are off when not in use.
+- Make sure electric stove tops and/or ovens are off when not in use.

 Using Energy Wisely